Preserving Q & A

 - When is the peak food preservation season?

-I would say the peak season for home canning runs from Late April to August.
+Peak season for home canning runs from Late April to August, usually when we start to see farm stands and markets open for the season!
 We start to see the introduction of produce such as peas, asparagus, and strawberries, and then by the middle of summer, we are in full force with a variety of fresh produce available.
 We want to preserve fresh produce at its peak freshness for the best quality.
 However, food preservation encompasses much more than just canning.
 From pressure canning, water bath canning, freezing, dehydration, or pickling and fermentation there are many options that best suit your comfortability level, space, and resources!

 - I am about to bring my pressure canner out of storage, how do I know the dial gauge is correct?